DhruvPathak2406/AlgoTrading-Project-1/README.md

 - Number of trades executed
 - Real-time portfolio value

-Exact metrics are displayed during execution and demonstrated in the recorded project video.
+Exact metrics are displayed explicitly in the metrics.py file.

 ---

-## Contribution Guidelines

-1. Fork the repository
-2. Create a new feature branch
-3. Commit changes with clear messages
-4. Submit a pull request